-- 5 In English, do we have individual symbols that stand for each of our words?
-Or do we have symbols-letters-that you can put together to make words? - 6 [Point to Sequoyah carving symbols in the image.]
-Sequoyah carved the symbols on slats, or shingles, of wood. - 7 Why did his wife think he didn't know what he was doing? - 8 Why do you think the Cherokee thought his writing would bring them bad luck? - 9 Since his wife and his people didn't believe in him, do you think Sequoyah will give up trying to create a Cherokee writing system now that all his work is gone?
+- to make words? - 6 [Point to Sequoyah carving symbols in the image.]
+Sequoyah carved the symbols on slats, or shingles, of wood. - 7 Why did his wife think he didn't know what he was doing? - 8 Why do you think the Cherokee thought his writing would bring them bad luck? - 9 Since his wife and his people didn't believe in him, do you think Seguoyah will give up trying to create a Cherokee writing system now that all his work is gone?